microsoft/DynamicProto-JS/README.md

             _self.initialize = () => {
                 ...
             }
-            // Warnings: While the following will work as _self is simply a ference to
+            // Warnings: While the following will work as _self is simply a reference to
             // this, if anyone overrides myFunction() the overridden will be called first
             // as the normal JavaScript method resolution will occur and the defined
             // _self.initialize() function is actually gets removed from the instance and